-34. Chair May Separate Motions or move en bloc
+34. Chair May Separating Motions or and moving en bloc

-- 34.1 The Chair may decide to put any motion to the vote in several parts. - 34.2 The Chair may allow items to be moved and seconded en bloc, which means putting a group of motions together and taking a single vote to pass the group of motions.
+- 34.1 The Chair may decide to put any motion to the vote in several parts. - 34.2 The Chair may allow items to be moved and seconded en bloc, which means putting a group of motions together and taking a single vote to pass the group of motions. - 34.2 Items may not be moved and seconded en bloc, which means putting a group of motions together and taking a single vote to pass a group of motions.